kenimo49/claude-code-tips/README.md

 The first message is tagged with `[CLONED]`, which shows up both in the `claude -r` list and inside the conversation.

-To set it up, symlink both files:
+To set it up manually, symlink both files:
 ```bash
 ln -s /path/to/this/repo/scripts/clone-conversation.sh ~/.claude/scripts/clone-conversation.sh
 ln -s /path/to/this/repo/commands/clone.md ~/.claude/commands/clone.md
 ```

+Or install via the [dx plugin](#install-the-dx-plugin) - no symlinks needed.

-Then just type `/clone` in any conversation and Claude will handle finding the session ID and running the script.
+Then just type `/clone` (or `/dx:clone` if using the plugin) in any conversation and Claude will handle finding the session ID and running the script.

 I've tested this extensively and the cloning works really well.